Search the FAQ Archives

 Firebreathing's activated ability can still affect it.

-Some spells and abilities feel like they target, but don't actually
+Some spells and abilities look like they ought to target, but don't

 Clone {3}{U} Creature - Shapeshifter 0/0